 - Smoother transit experiences: Helps encourage repeat users, improving potential for increased ridership.

-If you’ve already provided a Static Transit feed to Google, to publish a Realtime Transit feed:
+If you’ve already provided a static feed to Google, complete the following steps to publish a realtime feed:

 Tip: For developer resources, see the GTFS-Realtime specifications.